 Lobster Pounds, or Lobster Shacks, Are All About the Lobster

-When summer arrives in Maine, there seem to be more lobster pounds than Dunkin' Donut shops.
+When summer arrives in Maine, there seem to be more lobster pounds than Dunkin' Donuts shops.
 Some have been around forever, and some are new each year.
 They all look different.
 Some look like a shack.
 Some look like a restaurant.
 But what are they?

 The first time the term “lobster pound” was used was on Vinalhaven Island, Maine, in 1875 to describe a method of storing live lobster by running fresh seawater through their storage containers.
 It would only be a matter of time before the enterprising lobster pound owners would add outdoor kettles of seawater heated over wood fires to boil their lobsters to serve to tourists.